A FEROCIOUS ferret attacked a 10-month-old baby girl as she was being pushed in her pram in Burnley.

 Teaching assistant Chloe, a former pupil at Bowland High School, in Clitheroe, believes it could be an escaped pet.

 She said: “I hope it was someone’s pet and not a wild animal.
 That would be a really scary thought.

 "I already feel nervous about going out alone with Lola-Mae.

 "I can’t remember for sure if it was wearing a collar but I am pretty certain it was.
 There are also rumours that someone living in Windermere Avenue builds ferret cages, maybe it belongs to them?

 “I just hope it gets caught because it was truly terrifying.”

 Steve Carpenter, deputy manager at the Altham RSPCA Centre said: “It sounds to me as this little girl has had a very lucky escape.
-Everyone knows ferrets have razor sharp teeth and that they like to cling on.
+Everyone knows ferrets have razor sharp teeth and that they like

 “Ferrets are domesticated animals and not wild animals so this one has been either left behind or it has escaped from its owner.